-During the previous reporting period, binary exclusions are applied to exclude the particular areas of investment related to UN Global Compact, Controversial Weapons, Tobacco Manufacturing and Thermal Coal.
+ESG screening criteria: We confirm that during the previous period, binary exclusions were applied to exclude the particular areas of investment related to UN Global Compact, Controversial Weapons, Tobacco Manufacturing and Thermal Coal.
 These screening criteria apply in a binding manner and there were no holdings in the fund that fail the agreed criteria in the previous period.

 During the previous reporting period the Fund excluded companies with the highest ESG risks, as identified by the ESG House Score.
-This is implemented by excluding the bottom 5% of issuers with an ESG House Score that are in the benchmark.
+This is implemented by excluding the bottom 10% of issuers with an ESG House Score that are in the benchmark.

-As at year-end, the fund's weighted average carbon intensity (Scope 1 and 2) relative to the benchmark was 36.07%.
+Cabon intensity: As at year-end, the fund's weighted average carbon intensity (Scope 1 and 2) relative to the benchmark was 84.4%.